niki-on-github/eink-esp-display/esp/README.md

 ## Run

 If you have an esp device plugged in over usb, you should be able to use `cargo run` to upload your code to the device.

+## Troubleshoot

+If the previewed image has bad quality check the A/B swtitch on the ESP board!